-Chirp is a web application that uses sentiment analysis on Twitter to create music on various instruments.
+A web application that analyzes tweet language to create musical notes on various instruments.

 User Interface Designer

-Social media proves to be an attractive medium for teenage entertainment.
+While research is an impressive and rewarding extracurricular for students, it’s commonly seen as too complex or unapproachable for those not yet in a university.
+Contrastingly, social media proves to be the most attractive medium for teenage entertainment.
 Second?
 Music.
 Combining these two attractions results in a unique product that has interesting effects on teenage audiences.

 As an undergraduate researcher studying the effects of social media and technology usability at the University of North Texas, I created Chirp as a solution to generalizing the internet’s opinion as well as displaying this data in a media form that is familiar to the teenage demographic.
 The main purpose was to engage teenagers with research concepts of data collection and influence while also creating a piece of art.
 For this work, Chirp was selected as one of 10 finalists for the University of North Texas Sherman/Barsanti Inspiration Award.